 Appends Log4j events to a list of flume agent's avro source.
-A client using this appender must have the flume-ng-sdk in the classpath (eg, flume-ng-sdk-1.4.0.jar).
+A client using this appender must have the flume-ng-sdk in the classpath (eg, flume-ng-sdk-1.6.0.jar).
 This appender supports a round-robin and random scheme for performing the load balancing.
 It also supports a configurable backoff timeout so that down agents are removed temporarily from the set of hosts Required properties are in bold.

-Property Name Default Hosts - Description A space-separated list of host:port at which Flume (through an AvroSource) is listening for events MaxBackoff - A long value representing the maximum amount of time in milliseconds the Load balancing clie will backoff from a node that has failed to consume an event.
+Property Name Default Description Hosts A space-separated list of host:port at which Flume (through an AvroSource) is listening for events Selector ROUND_ROBIN Selection mechanism.
+Must be either ROUND_ROBIN, RANDOM or custom FQDN to class that inherits from LoadBalancingSelector.
+MaxBackoff - A long value representing the maximum amount of time in milliseconds the Load balancing client will backoff from a node that has failed to consume an event.
 Defaults to no backoff UnsafeMode false If true, the appender will not throw exceptions on failure to send the events.
 AvroReflectionEnabled false Use Avro Reflection to serialize Log4j events.
-AvroSchemaUrl - A URL from which the Avro schema can be retrieved.
+AvroSchemaUrl A URL from which the Avro schema can be retrieved.